pgh-pep/pep_repo/docs/devDesktop.md

 wsl --list -v
 ```

-I recommend installing the [Windows Terminal](https://www.microsoft.com/store/productId/9N0DX20HK701?ocid=pdpshare) tool.
-(Will need to select it as the default terminal)

-### 3. ROS Installation
+### 2. ROS Installation

-Open the bash terminal of your newly installed Ubuntu distro.
+Open the bash terminal of your newly installed distro by opening the Ubuntu app.

 Update and upgrade packages: